dqhendricks/Political-Post-Analysis-with-React-Redux-Firebase/README.md

 Personal project analyzing facebook political post data.
-Data is scraped and processed server side using facebook graft API and saved into a Firebase noSQL database each night.
+Data is scraped and processed server side using node.js and facebook graft API, then saved into a Firebase noSQL database each night.
 The result is then displayed in a single page React, Redux, Firebase, Semantic UI App.